-As a multi-instrumentalist who has worked within many different genres, I can insure that whatever I'm contributing to your project will be musical, tasteful, and sourced from a variety of creative perspectives.
-I have extensive experience in notated, improvised, composed, and experimental music!
+I care about serving the song.
+Especially comfortable tracking Drums and/or Bass.
+Happy to track your whole song!
+I can insure that whatever I'm contributing to your project will be musical and tasteful.
+I have extensive experience in notated, improvised, composed, experimental and music.

 To figure out turnaround times, revisions, discounts I can offer for bundling instruments, etc. email me, using the 'contact' button, and I'll respond within the day.

 Contact me through the green button above and let's get to work.